-We are a large and diverse school community operating across four different school locations all located within a couple of miles (at most) of one another.
+We are a large and diverse school community operating across three different school locations all located within a couple of miles (at most) of one another.

 We endeavour to make provision based on the best available match between the needs identified in the EHCP, the academic levels at which the pupil is operating, the size and nature of the peer group available at a given location, the curriculum (including opportunities for inclusion) and the accreditation opportunities available at each of our sites.

 Of course spaces also need to be available in order that any subsequent placement doesn’t have a negative impact upon the quality of provision available to all.
 These factors will always be looked at on an individual pupil basis and parents’ / carers’ views will be taken into account.
 In general terms the following principles apply:

 Shirehampton pupils are Key Stage 2 and will have an EHCP that includes confirmation of an autistic spectrum condition.
 They are likely to be operating within early National Curriculum descriptors by the end of their time at the site.
 When they reach the end of Key Stage 2 they are likely to be able to benefit from the inclusion and accreditation opportunities afforded by the Kingsweston secondary provision made at the Brightstowe site.

 Brightstowe pupils will have an EHCP that includes confirmation of an autistic spectrum condition.
 They are able to meet the academic requirements of a number of Entry Level and GCSE courses with support.
 They may be able to access supported placements within mainstream lessons.

 They are likely to be able to benefit from the varied accreditation opportunities that exist as well as the vocational elements.